Gowoon12/maxon_epos4_ros1_csp/README.md

 + This README provides only a summary of the key information.

 + For detailed explanations and setup instructions, please refer to the shared [PPT](https://drive.google.com/file/d/1SvXIRfTnIf9pXATsIN48US0iBAz6lbBT/view?usp=sharing)

++ All code and reference materials have been uploaded to the NAS for MeRIC-LAB students.

+      /ShareFolder/04_Lab_Equipment_Related/maxon_epos4_ros1_csp

 ## Hardware setup